NamesJ/MutualCredit_DiscordBot/README.md

 *Note: This project is in very early alpha.
 It is not yet ready for actual use.*

 ## Todo
-* README
-  ** Better info to help devs to get started contributing
 * Diagrams
   ** User workflow diagrams to make high-level understanding of how things work easier to understand.
 * Data integrity